 The Fast Connection Failover (FCF) feature is a Fast Application Notification (FAN) client implemented through the connection pool.
-The feature requires the use of an Oracle JDBC driver and an Oracle RAC database or an Oracle Restart on a single instance database.
+The feature requires the use of an Oracle JDBC driver and high availability (HA) database configurations like Oracle RAC, Single Restart, or Active Data Guard.

-This section only describes the steps that an application must perform when using FCF with Oracle RAC.
+This section describes only the steps that an application must perform when using FCF with Oracle RAC.

-Oracle Real Application Clusters Administration and Deployment Guide for more information on setting up an Oracle RAC database, or consult an Oracle database administrator.
+Oracle Real Application Clusters Administration and Deployment Guide for more information